-We were commissioned by Historic Royal Palaces to provide an overview of the issues affecting the quality of the streets and spaces around the Tower of London.
+We were commissioned by Historic Royal Palaces to provide an assessment of the issues affecting the quality of the streets and spaces around the Tower of London.
+We worked closely with the late Ben Hamilton-Baillie on this project.

 The Tower of London sits on the north bank of the River Thames and lies within the London Borough of Tower Hamlets.
 The general layout established by the late 13th Century remains despite later activity on the site.
 The Tower of London is now one of the country’s most popular tourist attractions, with up to 14,000 visitors at peak periods.
 The tower is protected as a UNESCO World Heritage Site.